 Amy Mottram Integrative Psychotherapist/Counsellor MSc UKCP reg

-I am a practicing Integrative psychotherapist and counsellor based near Spilsby, Lincolnshire, within easy access of Boston, Louth, Horncastle and Skegness and surrounding areas, having experience of working with a wide range of presenting issues through both short and long term work.
+I am based near Spilsby, Lincolnshire, within easy access of Boston, Louth, Horncastle and Skegness and surrounding areas.

 Training, qualifications & experience

 I hold a Msc ( Masters of Science Integrative Psychotherapy) from Sherwood Psychotherapy Training Institute and Staffordshire university.
-This involved 4 years of in-depth study, clinical work and research.
-All clinical work and research gaining distinctions.
+This involved 4 years of in-depth study, clinical work and research with all clinical work and research gaining distinctions.
+UKCP & BACP accredited.

 Further training undertaken -

 Working with complex trauma, PTSD and dissociation- Kathy Steele